What is a neurourological disorder?

 Drugs for voiding symptoms

-Correct performance of intermittent catheterisation is most important in managing the urinary tract of patients with neurourological symptoms.
+Intermittent catheterization must be performed correctly to prevent infection.
+This is most important in managing the urinary tract of patients with neurourological symptoms.

 Botulinum toxin injections in the bladder